 While there are plenty of other precautions you can take such as a healthy diet which we have not mentioned in this article, these four tips can help you towards your journey to clear skin.

 If you are having problems with acne, then you need to visit a skin doctor, also known as Dermatolgist.
-To search for skin doctors and skin clinics in Bangkok, Phuket, India, Malaysia, Dubai, London and Turkey please use the Mya Care search engine.
+To search for the best health providers for dermatology in Croatia, Germany, Greece, Italy, Malaysia, Singapore, Slovakia Spain, Thailand, The UAE, the UK, and the US, please use our free search engine.

 As we enter the new year, countries around the world are preparing to start mass vaccination in an effort to end the COVID-19 pandemic.
 Multiple vaccine candidates have been approved by different health authorities worldwide, and some countries have already started vaccinating their citizens.

 Between the decades of 1910 and 1920, Dr. Ludwig Roemheld studied the phenomenon in which patients suffering from digestive problems and no detectable heart issues would experience cardiac symptoms.